In My Mother's Footsteps:

-Belonging: Creating Community in the Classroom is metaphorically about crime prevention, about helping children develop empathy, and creating a community in the classroom where everyone is a valued member.
+Belonging: Creating Community in the Classroom is about helping children to develop empathy for others, by creating a community within the classroom where everyone is a valued member.

 Halaby addresses a deeply human problem with a viable approach that focuses on marginalized students who, by the time they reach secondary school, might easily become angry and bitter.
 The crisis faced by these socially disenfranchised students is addressed with solutions that extend beyond an overreliance on standardized tests.

 Belonging: Creating Community in the Classroom presents a collection of first-hand stories, experienced in an Oakland, California classroom.
 Each chapter is written as fiction so that the stories can be used directly by teachers who are interested in sharing these experiences within their own classrooms.